Credit Risk Lifecycle – Management, Process & Banking

-As lending markets continue to change and new generations of borrowers hit prime earning years, the financial landscape continues to shift.
-Government oversight has swiftly intensified, regulations are tightening and lending has become exponentially more complex.
+As lending markets change and new generations of borrowers hit prime earning years, the financial landscape shifts.
+Government oversight has swiftly intensified, regulations are tightening, and lending has become exponentially more complex.

-Fintech and alternative lending options are in growth mode, in large part due to the fact that loans to small businesses are currently struggling with less collateral or reduced cash flow, making them appear less creditworthy.
+Fintech and alternative lending options are in growth mode, largely because loans to small businesses are currently struggling with less collateral or reduced cash flow, making them appear less creditworthy.

-Without strong analytics strategies across the whole credit lifecycle, it is impossible to fully optimize a lending portfolio.
-With analytics in place, high quality leads can be secured, leading to better origination.
-Lenders can enter and maintain a growth cycle, and manage collections internally if required.
+Optimizing a lending portfolio is impossible without strong analytics strategies across the whole credit lifecycle.
+With analytics, high-quality leads can be secured, leading to better origination.
+Lenders can enter and maintain a growth cycle and manage collections internally if required.

 The Credit Risk & Loan Origination Lifecycle – Stages & Process